Lonabean98/Machine-Learning-and-Statistics-Winter-22-23/README.md

 by Lonan Keane

-These notebooks contain the exercises for the topics statistics, models, and parameters.
+This repository contains a folder containing the exercises for the topics statistics, models, and parameters as well as the Keras project

 ## Setup